kynnyhsap/lewys/README.md

     params: { unnesesary: 'params field'}, // unnesesary })
 ```
-It return you a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response) promise by default, but you can intercept and handle it in `beforeResponse`.
+It return you a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response) promise by default, but you can intercept and handle it in [beforeResponse](#before-response)